Powerlearnproject/se-assignment-day-2-git-and-github-Omomayorwah/README.md

 Internal Collaboration - Ideal for team projects where code needs to be shared within a specific organization.

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?
+First - I create a sample project.
+Next - I clone the repository.
+Next - I create a branch and make your changes.
+Next - I commit and push your changes.
+Next - I merge your changes.
+Finally - I view your changes in GitLab.
+Similar to saving a file that's been edited, a commit records changes to one or more files in your branch.
+Git assigns each commit a unique ID, called a SHA or hash, that identifies: The specific changes.
+When the changes were made.

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.